 Reformation Day - October 31

-Tue, Oct 31, 2023
+Thu, Oct 31, 2024

 Reformation Day

-Reformation Day is celebrated around the world on October 31st.
-It is mainly celebrated by Protestants, but the matter is not limited to them.
+Reformation Day is around the world on October 31st.
+It is mainly by Protestants, but the matter is not limited to them.
 Though it coincides with Halloween, it has nothing to do with it.

 History

-Martin Luther – a German theologian – seriously studied the Holy Scriptures and understood for himself the only true path.
+Martin Luther, a German theologian, seriously studied the Holy Scriptures and understood for himself the only true path.
 He did not conform to society and did not remain silent when he disagreed with something, like the Church’s teaching on the Bible.
 Luther knew that change was necessary internally and thus began the Reformation.
 He preached and spread his teachings to the masses, which eventually caused a division in the Catholic Church.
 Luther is well-known for nailing the “95 Theses” to the door of a church.
 Today, these theses are still supported in some German states and honored for many years.

 Interesting facts